Bonnie Crombie: Municipal politics (2011–2024, 2026-present)

-Provincial politics (2023–present)
+Provincial politics (2023–2026)

 In early 2023, media reports, citing sources within the party, speculated that Crombie was contemplating a run in the 2023 Ontario Liberal Party leadership election scheduled for December.
 Her active participation was noted during the Ontario Liberal Party's annual general meeting in March 2023 and the Liberal Party of Canada's national convention in May 2023 in Ottawa.

 On May 23, 2023, Crombie confirmed the speculation by announcing the formation of an exploratory committee.
 On June 14, she officially launched her campaign at an event in Mississauga.
 She took an unpaid leave of absence from her role as mayor of Mississauga starting October 7.
 However, she returned on November 27 to participate in the city's budget process.

 Crombie was considered the front-runner in the Liberal leadership race.
 She ran on a pledge to make life more affordable, strengthen Ontario's healthcare system, build housing and infrastructure, improving the public education system, and fighting climate change.
 During the race she referred to herself a "a very centrist person", "very fiscally responsible", and "socially very progressive".
 She was elected party leader at the December 2, 2023, on the third ballot.
 She resigned as mayor on January 12, 2024.
+In August 2026, it was reported that the Progressive Conservative Party had sent a party official to follow Crombie while she vacationed in Jamaica shortly after her leadership victory.

-Parm Gill, the Ontario Minister of Red Tape Reduction, announced his resignation from the Ontario Legislature on January 25, 2024, thereby opening up the provincial seat of Milton.
-On February 8, Crombie stated in a Global News interview that she was "seriously considering" running for the vacant seat.
-It was later announced that Crombie would not seek the seat in Milton, but Galen Naidoo Harris, son of former Education Minister Indira Naidoo-Harris, would.
-Galen Naidoo Harris went on to lose the election by 2,407 votes to Zee Hamid.
+Following the resignation of Parm Gill from the Ontario Legislature in January 2024, Crombie stated that she was considering running in the resulting Milton by-election, but later decided not to seek the seat.

-Crombie announced on Monday, March 18, 2024, that should she become premier after the 2025 election, she will refrain from implementing a provincial carbon tax as part of her climate policy, diverging from the approach of Trudeau and the federal Liberals.
+Crombie announced on March 18, 2024, that if she became premier after the 2025 election, she would refrain from implementing a provincial carbon tax as part of her climate policy, diverging from the approach of Prime Minister Justin Trudeau and the federal Liberals.
 The next day, she declined to comment on a proposed federal carbon tax supported by the Liberal Party of Canada, saying "I'm not here to tell the federal government how to do their job."